 American 19-20th Century Coastal, Marine and Maritime Paintings

-This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American 19-20th Century Coastal, Marine and Maritime Paintings."
+This section of the Traditional Fine Arts Organization (TFAO) catalogue Topics in American Art is devoted to the topic "American 19-20th Century Coastal, Marine and Maritime Paintings: Resource Library articles and essays published 1997 -."
 Articles and essays specific to this topic published in TFAO's Resource Library are listed at the beginning of the section.
-Clicking on titles takes readers directly to the articles and essays.
-The date at the end of each title is the date of publication in Resource Library.
+Clicking on titles takes readers directly to these articles and essays.
+The date at the end of each title is the Resource Library publication date.

 Articles and essays from Resource Library in chronological order:

 Over Life's Waters - The Coastal Art Collection of Charles and Irene Hamm (2/6/15)

 The Art of Sea-ing: William H. Drury, Charles Woodbury, and George Bellows; essay by Nancy Whipple Grinnell (11/5/13)

 Maritime Portsmouth, The Sawtelle Collection; with text by Richard M. Candee (7/8/11)

 Sargent and the Sea (3/12/10)